-3. In 2019, almost 54% of US employees were satisfied with their current workplace.
+3. Job satisfaction in the US is not very high — some 54% of US employees are satisfied with their current workplace.

 (The Conference Board)

 The 2019 report from the Conference Board surveyed a total of around 2,000 employees across the country.
-Over half of them stated that they were happy with their current jobs, which is better than the 51% from 2018.
-Experts believe that these better figures are a direct result of the improvement of the labor market.
+Over half of them stated that they were happy with their current jobs, which is better than 51% from 2018.

 4. Employee satisfaction statistics show that, in 2019, the Japanese were the least satisfied at work.